Preserving the Legacy of Black Performing Artists From Lancaster County

 Photo of a bright red vinyl record with an off-white colored label.

 “Come and Tell Me” continued to find success throughout the year.
 According to B. Derek Shaw, writer for B Magazine, the ballad pushed Dionne Warwick’s “Walk On By” from the top radio spot.
-The melodic tune, which features lead vocals from Joan Stewart and her brother Chet, propelled the group to local and national fame in Pennsylvania, Florida, and New Jersey.
+The melodic tune features lead vocals from Joan Stewart and her brother Chet, propelling the group to local and national fame in Pennsylvania, Florida, and New Jersey.
 The Tranells even gained a significant following in the United Kingdom.
-Three years after recording “Come and Tell Me,” the young musicians released their second record “Blessed With A Love” backed with “Take This Heart.”
-The ballad is considered a rare recording with as few as 100 vinyl copies pressed.
+Three years after recording “Come and Tell Me,” the young musicians released their second record, “Blessed With A Love,” backed with “Take This Heart.”
+The ballad is a rare recording, with as few as 100 vinyl copies pressed.
 In 2005, Lancaster’s X-Bat Record Label reissued the release.
 LancasterHistory now holds a copy of “Blessed With A Love/Take This Heart” in our Audio-Visual Collection.

 The Hamboners: The Winning Knee-Slapping Quartet